vestrel00/contacts-android/DEV_NOTES.md

 **A note about `StructuredName`**

-There may be a scenario where the unstructed `StructuredName.DISPLAY_NAME` does not match the structured components.
+There may be a scenario where the unstructured `StructuredName.DISPLAY_NAME` does not match the structured components.
 Such scenarios are possible but is considered incorrect.
-For example, it is possible to programatically set the display name to "Ice Cold" but set the given and family name to "Hot Fire".
+For example, it is possible to programmatically set the display name to "Ice Cold" but set the given and family name to "Hot Fire".
 The `Contacts.DISPLAY_NAME` is made up of the prefix, given, middle, family name, and suffix ("Hot Fire") and not the unstructured display name.